-Engage in focused lectures, case discussions, and live demonstrations built for practical, immediate application.
+Focused lectures, case discussions, and live demonstrations built for practical, immediate application.

-Connect with peers, innovators, and mentors shaping the future of orthognathic care worldwide.
+As usual, we connected with peers, innovators, and mentors shaping the future of orthognathic care worldwide.

-Enjoy a premium scientific program, world-class venue, and dedicated networking moments in vibrant São Paulo.
+Attendees enjoyed a premium scientific program, world-class venue, and dedicated networking moments in vibrant São Paulo.

-Get Your Last Seat in MIOS Cadaver LabThis 2026 Meeting brings together again leading experts in Minimally Invasive Orthognathic Surgery for two intensive days of scientific lectures, clinical insights, and advanced surgical protocols.
-The program has been carefully designed to combine evidence-based knowledge with real-world surgical experience, offering participants practical tools they can immediately integrate into their practice.
+This 2026 Meeting brought together again leading experts in Minimally Invasive Orthognathic Surgery for two intensive days (after the Cadaver Lab) of scientific lectures, clinical insights, and advanced surgical protocols.
+The program was carefully designed to combine evidence-based knowledge with real-world surgical experience, offering participants practical tools they can immediately integrate into their practice.

 Day 1 – June 5th07:00 – 08:00 | Registration